lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

  - path to input image
  - path to output folder

-This means we can execute the application like this (run when in the same folder as the jar file):
+This means we can execute the application like this (run when in the `sources` directory in a terminal):
 ```
 java -jar otsubinarization.jar example.png ./
 ```